saadr225/DMI-Deep-Media-Inspection-Platform-backend/DMI_backend/docs/public_api_documentation.md

-I'll create a comprehensive documentation for your public API service module in simple text format, including URLs, payload structures, inputs, and view responses.

 # DMI Public API Documentation

 This documentation covers the public API endpoints offered by the Deep Media Inspection (DMI) platform, which allow external applications to integrate DMI's AI detection capabilities.